Light pollution in Hong Kong: Voluntary guidelines on external lighting

 In 2015, the Task Force on External Lighting's recommendation that light pollution in Hong Kong be tackled by a voluntary charter, stating that it found Hong Kong was not yet ready for a legislative solution to the issue, was met with great disappointment from the Legislative Council committee on environmental affairs.
-The task force recommended a two-year scheme in which merchants will be asked to turn off outdoor lighting voluntary by 11:00 PM.
+The task force recommended a two-year scheme in which merchants will be asked to turn off outdoor lighting voluntarily by 11:00 PM.
 Committee chairman Kenneth Chan said the government had given in to pressure from the commercial sector, which was opposed to any curbs on external lighting.